 I’d love to know how your Tomato Bruschetta turns out.
 Please get in touch in the comments and let me know.
 I hope it becomes a summer go-to recipe for you too!

 And, if you’ve got some leftover tomatoes and basil, why not try my Homemade Tomato Soup with Basil.
 Another light lunch where the tomato and basil are the superstars.

 FULL PRINTABLE RECIPE INSTRUCTIONS

 If you love this recipe, rate it with 5 stars below!PRINT PIN RATE

 - 600 g (1.5 lbs) Tomatoes , On the vine and cherry varieties.
 Deseed and dice the vine tomatoes and slice the cherry tomatoes into quarters.

 - ½ Red Onion, Chopped into a small dice

 - 12 Slices Wholegrain Rustic Loaf, Sourdough or Ciabatta works well.
 Slice into 12, 1cm thick slices.
 If using a thin french loaf, you'll get 24 toasts.

 - 1 Clove Garlic

-- 6-8 tbsp Homemade Super-Green Pesto Or alternative green pesto
+- 6-8 tablespoon Homemade Super-Green Pesto, Or alternative green pesto

 - Prepare your ingredients and get your equipment ready.